Ma Xiangbo

-Ma Xiangbo (馬相伯 (马相伯, Mǎ Xiàngbó, Ma3 Hsiang4-po2); April 7, 1840 – November 4, 1939) was a Chinese Jesuit priest, scholar and educator in late-Qing and early-Republican China.
+Ma Xiangbo (馬相伯 (马相伯, Mǎ Xiàngbó, Ma3 Hsiang4-po2); April 7, 1840 – November 4, 1939) was a Chinese former Jesuit priest, scholar and educator in late-Qing and early-Republican China.
 He was one of the founders of Aurora University, Fu Jen Catholic University and Fudan University.

 Ma Xiangbo's original given name was Jianchang (建常) but was changed to Liang (良).
 "Xiangbo" was his courtesy name.
-He also adopted the Catholic name "Joseph."
+He also adopted the Catholic name Joseph.

 Biography

 Ma Xiangbo was born in Dantu, Jiangsu province to a prominent Catholic family.
 At the age of 11, he enrolled in a French Jesuit school in Shanghai, Collège Saint-Ignace (now Xuhui High School), where he remained first as student and later as teacher until 1870.
 In 1870, he was ordained priest in the Jesuit order.

-Yet due to the French aggressions towards China, Ma would leave the priesthood in 1876 and eventually be married and have a family.
+Due to the French aggressions towards China, Ma would leave the priesthood in 1876 and eventually be married and have a family.
 In 1886/87, he visited France and eventually devoted his life to higher education.
 Ma founded the following institutions of higher learning: